Mosaic Art vs. Tile Art: Everything You Need to Know

 Both art forms can be detailed, beautiful and intriguing; many pieces today are of great emotional, spiritual, or historic significance.

-This article is an exploration of the origins of two time-honored art forms and an attempt to understand the difference between both, and thus how Mosaic and Tile Art had documented and shaped history!
+This article is an exploration of the origins of two time-honored art forms and an attempt to understand the difference between mosaic and tiles, and thus how Mosaic Art and Tile Art had documented and shaped history!

 Brief History of Mosaic Art

 For thousands of years, people have been ornamenting different surfaces with a complex blend of small pieces, creating structure from the arrangement of individual, often tiny pieces.

 The term “mosaic” has its origins in the Latin term “musaicum,” which means “work of the Muses.”
 The pieces that composed a mosaic were traditionally small tiles known as “tesserae,” but today mosaics are made of small pieces of a variety of materials.